 The bulk of my code readers are basic units designed with the occasionally curious vehicle owner in mind, not the serious DIY mechanic, professional, or vehicle owner who wants to know more than many believe he/she should.

-The TopScan from TopDon is a little different: though small, it packs a serious punch in the functions and ability department:
+The TopScan from TopDon is a little different: though small, it packs a serious punch in the functions and ability department (and virtually screams that it’s from a completely different world, with an equally different DNA to match).

 1. Advanced Code Reading Abilities

-Generally, most vehicle code readers only scan the engine and transmission.
+Generally, most vehicle code readers only scan the engine (and maybe the transmission).
 With the TopScan from TopDon, that’s only just the ‘tip’, the very beginning.

-The BlueTooth vehicle scanner has the ability to scan the following, in addition to the engine and ECT:
+The Bluetooth vehicle scanner can scan the following, in addition to the engine and ECT:

 - Passenger Door and